DavidRBurt/DavidRBurt.github.io/_pages/gpbib.md

 A list of Gaussian process publications, with an emphasis on the machine learning literature sorted by topics and keywords.
 There is a landing page for the various topics with a brief description and subtopics as well as review papers.

-A .bib file corresponding to the references in this bibliography is provided for download. [bib](/files/gpbib.bib){: .btn .btn-outline target="_blank"}
+A .bib file corresponding to the references in this bibliography is provided for [download](/files/gpbib.bib).

 Please contact me via email with any comments or suggestions (especially if you spot typos in the .bib file!).